Vermont Christmas Trees

 Very similar to a Veitch Fir in appearance.
 They have long, soft, jewel-green needles.
 Good needle retention and slight citrus fragrance.
 Only available as cut your own trees on weekends.

-Native throughout much of Canada and the northeastern US, Balsam is the most traditional Christmas tree choice in New England.
-They have short, soft needles, great needle retention, and are famously fragrant.
+Native to a large portion of Canada and the northeastern US, balsam fir is the most common choice for Christmas trees in New England.
+They have short, soft needles, excellent needle retention and are famously fragrant.

 FREQUENTLY ASKED QUESTIONS